Vibhor-choudhary/-ScanVault-AWS/README.md

 ## 🤝 Contributing

 Open to feature suggestions, pull requests, or forks.
-Want to extend ReceiptIQ into a SaaS tool or add frontend support?
+Want to extend ScanVault into a SaaS tool or add frontend support?
 Let’s build together!

 ---